Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Preparation.

-Mix oatmeal honey and liquid into paste.
+Mix oatmeal, honey, and liquid into a paste.

 Benefits.

-This scrub exfoliates dead skin cells soothes redness and revives softness due to calming plant substances and moisturizing honey Natural oat lipids assist in enhancing barrier hydration retention.
+This scrub exfoliates dead skin cells, soothes redness, and revives softness due to calming plant substances and moisturizing honey.
+Natural oat lipids assist in enhancing barrier hydration retention.

 Improvements.